Child Pornography Video Production Defense Lawyer in Los Angeles

 These crimes are often charged as felonies, although they may be charged as misdemeanors depending on the severity and the circumstances.
 It is important to have a defense lawyer in cases such as these.
 Punishments for these crimes include jail time, imprisonment, fines, and the requirement to register as a sex offender.
 Prosecutors in all cases must prove that the defendant had intent when distributing,

 possessing, producing, or otherwise handling child pornography.
 In the state of California, convictions often involve the individual to be imprisoned in a county jail for up to a year, and/or pay a fine up to $2,500.
 All convictions, regardless of severity, require that the individual register with the State as a sex offender.
 This can often be one of the most damaging results of a child pornography conviction; additionally, if you have a history of convictions on similar charges, your punishment for the most recent case may be far greater than what is standard for first time offenders.

 In regards to charges, there are several types of child pornography cases that can be brought against you.
-Elden Law Group is experienced with defending child pornography videos, distribution, possession, peer to peer sharing, internet, and production cases.
+Premier Federal Criminal Defenders is experienced with defending child pornography videos, distribution, possession, peer to peer sharing, internet, and production cases.
 Some cases that defense lawyers use, depending on the nature of the case, include the following: entrapment, you didn’t knowingly acquire/distribute/produce the pornography, you are addicted, you were falsely accused, or the evidence that is being used against was illegally obtained.
 In any case, it is important to seek counsel from a professional.
-Call David Elden today start your defense for these child pornography charges at 310-773-5424 or 1-888-991-9353.
+Call David Elden & Victor Sherman today start your defense for these child pornography charges at 310-773-5424 or 1-888-991-9353.
 Schedule your Free Consultation today.